mdlincoln/mdlincoln.github.io/_posts/2015-08-04-keystone-dh-simulating-print-production-networks.md

 ## BUT WAIT

-So far we’ve just done descriptive network analysis – measuring our dataset, and postulating some reasons for why it shows what it does.
-But this does not test if the actual explanation – that Dutch printmakers pursued a rich-gets-richer mode of connection – would really create the kind of network trends we see.
+So far we’ve just done descriptive network analysis - measuring our dataset, and postulating some reasons for why it shows what it does.
+But this does not test if the actual explanation --- that Dutch printmakers pursued a rich-gets-richer mode of connection --- would really create the kind of network trends we see.
 So far, all we have is a post-facto explanation.

 This is where simulation comes in.
-What we want to do is create a simulation fed with the same inputs – the same target numbers of artists and total connections made each year – as our “real” observed network, and see how it reacts to the connection rules we’ve established.
+What we want to do is create a simulation fed with the same inputs --- the same target numbers of artists and total connections made each year --- as our "real" observed network, and see how it reacts to the connection rules we’ve established.
 If our simulated network metrics appear similar to the observed metrics from our dataset, then we can feel more confident about our proposed explanation.

-I’m going to do two super-simple simulations, probably horribly flawed in many ways, but also relatively transparent in their behavior – aka a good place to start, which is pretty much where I’m at with this part of the project.
+I’m going to do two super-simple simulations, probably horribly flawed in many ways, but also relatively transparent in their behavior; also known as a good place to start, which is pretty much where I’m at with this part of the project.

 Both of these graphs have 20 nodes and 50 edges.
 In the Erdos-Renyi graph, edges are added completely at random.
 In the scale-free graph, edges are also added randomly, but following a power-law distribution.
 What does that mean?
-It means that a few nodes (like 19 and 20 here) will receive the bulk of the connections, while most will only have a handful – in other words, a rich-get-richer world like the one we’ve posited for our Dutch print producers.
+It means that a few nodes (like 19 and 20 here) will receive the bulk of the connections, while most will only have a handful; in other words, a rich-get-richer world like the one we’ve posited for our Dutch print producers.

 What happens when we feed these two simulations with the same number of nodes